 "There is a community of the spirit.
 Join it, and feel the delight of [flying in the noisy flock, and] being the noise...Close both eyes to see with the other eye...Open your hands, if you want to be held...Sit down in this circle."

-These emergent qualities we share are finding a rising media voice too–from the comforting spirituality of Oprah, Louise Hay, and Wayne Dyer; to the (more 'serious') science-based ideas of Ray Kurzweil or Bruce Lipton; to the 'in-your-face' progressive moxie of Russell Brand and Daniel Pinchbeck.
-All of these voices represent our intuitively shifting dynamic, which is totally at odds with the destructive financial elite–stuck in it's cultural amber–that's leading us in a top-down line to global disaster.
+These emergent qualities we share are finding a rising media voice too – from the comforting spirituality of Oprah, the late Louise Hay and Wayne Dyer; to the (more 'serious') science-based ideas of Ray Kurzweil or Bruce Lipton; to the 'in-your-face' progressive moxie of Russell Brand and Daniel Pinchbeck.
+All of these voices represent our intuitively shifting dynamic, which is totally at odds with the destructive financial elite – stuck in it's cultural amber – that's leading us in a top-down line to global disaster.

 What are our means to directly access and join this collective shift?
 Well, we each carry those means in our willingness to participate with humility and honesty; in the Love alive in our hearts.